 Area events are where the majority of athletes compete throughout the year.

 Sectional events are conducted as qualifiers in order to meet the criteria for athletes to advance to Chapter-level competition.

 These events showcase the skills and accomplishments of Special Olympics athletes, and, therefore athletes must be well-trained.
-Special Olympics New Jersey conducts four major chapter events annually that correspond to each of our four sports seasons.
+Special Olympics New Jersey conducts four major state-wide events annually that correspond to each of our four sports seasons.

 The USA Games are offered every four years.
 Each chapter in the United States sends a delegation.
 The most recent Special Olympics USA Games were held July 1-6, 2018, in Seattle and the next games will be held in Orlando from June 5-11, 2022.

 The World Games are offered every two years on an alternating World Winter Games and World Summer Games basis.
 The United States Chapters (states) are represented as Special Olympics USA.
 The next Special Olympics World Games will be held in Adu Dhabi, United Arab Emirates March 14-21, 2019 and the next World Winter Games is slated to happen in 2021 (Location & Dates – TBD).